Open Science - Shaping science together

 Resources

-The ADEX linguistic coding scheme is used to annotate the utterances of the interlocutors while explaining a game.
+The ADEX linguistic coding scheme is used to annotate the utterances of the interlocutors as they explain a game.
 This annotation includes the spoken and its content classification.
-The coding scheme was developed by TRR researcher Josephine Fisher in project A01 Adaptive explanation generation.
+TRR researcher Josephine Fisher developed the coding scheme in project A01, Adaptive explanation generation.

 Decisions made by Artificial Intelligence are not based on a single attribute, but on many.
 Most attributes interact with each other.
 Researchers of Subproject C03 developed the openscoure-tool shapiq to better understand these interactions.
 The tool allows the efficient computation of the attributes and can visualize the interactions.